ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 DeepEP provides two specialized dispatch modes to address varying workload demands:

 - **Normal Dispatch**: Optimized for handling long input sequences, such as during the prefill phase, this mode prioritizes maximum computational throughput.
-However, it generates symbolic shapes that are incompatible with CUDA Graph, rendering it less effective for the decoding phase, where kernel launch overhead becomes a significant bottleneck.
+However, it generates symbolic shapes that are incompatible with CUDA Graph, rendering it less effective for the decode phase, where kernel launch overhead becomes a significant bottleneck.
 - **Low-Latency Dispatch**: Tailored for generating output tokens during the decode phase, this mode prioritizes minimal delay to ensure real-time performance.
 It supports CUDA Graph but requires preallocating a fixed memory size.
 If the memory demand exceeds this preallocation, a runtime error occurs.

 In SGLang, the integration of DeepEP provides **auto mode** that dynamically selects between these two dispatch modes based on the workload.
 However, without PD disaggregation, the auto mode faces a limitation: it cannot simultaneously support both normal dispatch (for prefill) and low-latency dispatch (for decode) within the same device group.
-This restriction hinders its compatibility with data-parallel (DP) attention, which is crucial for memory-efficient inference.
+This restriction hinders its compatibility with DP attention, which is crucial for memory-efficient inference.
 The compatibility of each mode is outlined in the table below:

 | **Mode** | **Long Input** | **Long Output** | **DP Attention** | **CUDA Graph** |
 | --- | --- | --- | --- | --- |